 It’s race day!
 The drivers are zooming around the track at breakneck speed.
-Most of us would pass out just from the G-forces throwing them around in the corners.
-And yet, one of the fastest and most hectic parts of the entire event isn’t even on the main track: it’s on pit road.
+Most of us would pass out just from the G-forces, throwing them around in the corners.
+And yet, one of the fastest and most hectic parts of the event isn’t even on the main track: it’s on pit road.

 1. Pump Jack

-The job of the jack man is absolutely crucial to the success of a race car driver.
-As cars rip around the track at upwards of 200 miles per hour, their tires will inevitably wear down and need replacing.
-The first task in the pit is using a pump jack to lift the frame of the car.
-If you need to change the tires on your ride, you can use the tool the pros use.
-Just slide it under the frame of the car, pump it, and you’re ready to slap some new wheels on.
+The first task in the pit is using a pump jack to lift the car’s frame.
+If you need to change the tires on your ride, you can use the pros’ tool.
+Just slide it under the car’s frame, pump it, and you’re ready to slap some new wheels on.

 2. Impact Wrench